Estate Planning for Couples Without Children

 Appointing an agent under a power of attorney or a medical directive is critical because if an agent is not appointed, the court will have to be petitioned to appoint a guardian to handle financial matters and medical decisions for a deemed disabled person.
 Typically, couples appoint each other as their primary agent, but it is also important to appoint an alternate agent who will serve if your primary agent is unable to serve.
 Couples without children that can serve as an alternate agent should consider appointing others that they have an established relationship with that are trustworthy and have the experience and capability of handling the responsibilities of being an agent under a financial power of attorney and/or a medical directive.
 They could appoint close friends or extended family members, or on the financial power of attorney, some professionals (attorneys, CPAs, or financial advisors) may be willing to serve as an alternate agent.

-Nominating a primary and an alternate personal representative to handle the administration of an estate is also critical.
+Nominating a primary and an alternate personal representative to handle the family estate and trust administration is also critical.
 If a personal representative (“PR”) is not adequately nominated or there is no nominated PR that is willing and able to serve, then the statute dictates who has the priority to serve as PR.
 It is common for couples to nominate each other as their primary personal representative.
 Couples without children that can serve as an alternate PR should consider appointing others that they have an established relationship with who are trustworthy and have the experience and capability of handling the administration of an estate.
 They could appoint close friends or extended family members, and some professionals (attorneys, CPAs, or financial advisors) may be willing to serve as an alternate personal representative.
 Additionally, the trust department of some financial institutions may be willing to serve as a corporate PR.

 Asset holdings and how they transfer should be considered.